Stretford: Economy

 Until the end of the 19th century Stretford was a largely agricultural village.
 The development of the Trafford Park industrial estate in the north of the town, beginning in the late 19th century, had a significant effect on Stretford's subsequent development.
 At its peak in 1945 the park employed an estimated 75,000 workers; housing and other amenities had to be constructed on what had previously been agricultural land.
 Trafford Park is still a very significant source of employment, containing an estimated 1,400 companies and employing about 44,000 people.

-The main shopping centre is Stretford Mall in the commercial centre of Stretford, previously known as Stretford Arndale.
+The main shopping centre was Stretford Mall in the commercial centre of Stretford, previously known as Stretford Arndale.
 It was opened in 1969 and changed its name in 2003.
 It is still (as of 2022) referred to as the "Stretford Arndale" on local bus timetables and recorded announcements.
+It closed on 28 Feb 2026, and is scheduled for demolition, to be replaced by a new King Street.
 Stretford Mall was built on the site of the original shopping centre in the former King Street.
 The Trafford Centre, a large shopping and leisure complex opened in September 1998, lies to the northwest of Stretford about 2.5 mi away.